Types of Effort

 Use case example: Estimate the required effort based on the task complexity.

 Select Flexible effort type to gain full control over effort allocation.
+Using this effort mode, you can split the total effort differently for each day of the task's duration and for each assignee.

 When Flexible effort type is selected: